Jean Boniface Textoris

 For a few years, he still embarked on hospital ships, but, in 1811, weakened by his health, he applied for a position as an instructor and was appointed to the Army training ship, the Duquesne.

 As this service was abolished after the fall of Napoleon I, he was appointed to the direction of the Navy's health services in the port of Marseille, where he ended his career.
-He died in a small village in the Haut-Var.
+He died in Néoules.

 Biography

+He was born on 24 February 1773 in Toulon.
 His father was Boniface Textoris, a Navy surgeon, and his mother, Henriette Brémond.
 He married Marie Elisabeth Jaume.
 Their daughter Sophie Héloïse (1805-1836) married Fortuné Joseph César Racord, a surgeon at the French hospital in Smyrna from 1836 to 1849.